ReaverShadow/Mu-boo-Cub-Mug/README.md

 ## Highlights
 * Two full functioning USB 4.0 ports, for eGPU, USB Docks and port expanders, Displayport/HDMI, etc.
-* Apprx 4500 to 5000 mAh built-in battery
+* Approx. 4500 to 5000 mAh built-in battery
 * Charging/powered via USB-PD
 * 1x M.2 M-key 2230 slot, for NVMe SSD (hopefully with x4 PCIe lanes)
 * 1x M.2 E-Key 2230 slot, for WLAN
 * Performance mode button
+* I2C pinout via removable window
+* UART pinout via removable window

 ## Purpose
 The goal of this project is to design a highly portable, remote access/streaming x86 ~~computer~~ "server" that fits in your pocket.
 A x86 device for moderate-weight workloads when suitable ARM-based alternatives are lacking.
 Examples include but not limited to; Gaming, Emulation, Engineering applications such as CAD and CAM, Portable Software Development Environment for running some IDEs, Cybersecurity tools/distros (although Kali has some good ARM stuff), Scientific Research and Enginnering Field Data Analysis, and more....